Making a paper pulp painting on a beach

-About the Artist
+About

 Select Exhibitions + Public Art

-RISD Museum of Art, Fitchburg Art Museum, New Bedford Whaling Museum, The National Taiwan Craft Research and Development Institute, The Center for Book Arts, Danforth Art Museum, Ogden Museum of Southern Art, Roger Tory Peterson Institute, URI Providence Campus Gallery, Society of Arts & Crafts, World’s Fair Gallery.
+RISD Museum of Art, Fitchburg Art Museum, New Bedford Whaling Museum, The National Taiwan Craft Research and Development Institute, The Center for Book Arts, Danforth Art Museum, Ogden Museum of Southern Art, Louisiana State Museum, Roger Tory Peterson Institute, URI Providence Campus Gallery, Society of Arts & Crafts, World’s Fair Gallery.
 Public art: Brown University, Illinois State Museum, T.F.
 Green International Airport, the Rhode Island State House, Providence City Hall.

 Education